 Students may transfer to TCNJ during the Spring semester, however they must wait to begin the art education sequence until the following fall semester.
 Also, all art majors are required to take a total of 12 art courses at TCNJ (these courses can include AAE, AAV, and AAH classes).

 Acceptance to the Art Department (including Visual Arts and Art Education) requires portfolio acceptance as well as admission by the College.
 After the department has received a copy of the student’s application from the Office of Admissions, it will review slide portfolios.
 Portfolio requirements can be found here.

 First Seminar Program (FSP), Civic Responsibilities and Liberal Learning

-Students should meet the requirements for Civic Responsibilities (Community Engaged Learning and Gender) through courses, programs or sustained experiences.
-Because art education students are required to take one non-western Art History course (AAH 215, 216, or 217), they meet the Global requirement.
-Art Education students also fulfill the Race & Ethnicity requirement through their It is recommended that students meet the additional Civic Responsibilities through their Liberal Learning courses.
+Students should meet the requirements for Civic Responsibilities (Community Engaged Learning and Gender) through FSP courses, electives, or sustained experiences.
+Because art education students are required to take one non-western Art History course, they meet the Global requirement.
+Art Education students also fulfill the Race & Ethnicity requirement through their program requirements.
+It is recommended that students meet the additional Civic Responsibilities through their Liberal Learning courses.

 Information about approved courses with civic responsibilities can be found here.

 Information about approved Liberal Learning courses can be found at here.

 The maximum number of courses taken in transfer from schools designated as community colleges or junior colleges will not exceed 16 course units (64 credits) with the following exception.
 Students are permitted to transfer all credit required to complete an AA/AS degree program but the maximum number of credits may not exceed one-half of the credits required to complete the TCNJ corresponding degree program.
 Information about transfer credits can be found here.